-A: Founded in 1991, Starwood Capital is generally regarded as one of the world's leading private real estate investment firms, with over \$110 billion in assets under management as of December 31, 2021.
-It has sponsored 16 private opportunistic real estate funds, 16 co-investment entities and eight public companies since its inception.
-Starwood Capital also has built one of the most highly regarded and experienced teams in the real estate business, with its senior team members working together for an average of 15 years and possessing an average of 25 years of industry expertise, across all stages of the investment cycle.
-Reflecting the success of its investment activities, Starwood Capital and its professionals have received numerous industry accolades over the years, including:
+- A: Founded in 1991, Starwood Capital is generally regarded as one of the world's leading private real estate investment firms, with over \$75 billion in assets under management.
+It has sponsored 16 private opportunistic real estate funds, 15 co-investment entities and eight public companies since its inception.
+Starwood Capital also has built one of the most highly regarded and experienced teams in the real estate business, with its senior executive and investment committees working together for an average of 15 years and possessing an average of 23 years of industry expertise, across all stages of the investment cycle.
+In 2020, Starwood Capital won the Private Equity Wire US Award for Best Real Estate Manager (fund size above \$1.0 billion).
+The global private equity real estate publication PERE has presented Starwood Capital with numerous honors, including: - Global Hotel & Leisure Investor of the Year (2018); - North American Firm of the Year (2018); - North American Office Investor of the Year (2019); - European Residential Investor of the Year (2019); - European Deal of the Year (2018); - German Firm of the Year (2018); - Nordics Firm of the Year (2018 and 2019); and - #3 in the PERE 50 ranking of the top private equity real estate firms (2018).